tobi1craft/repair-swapper/README.md

 This mod is Client-Side only.
 It's made to eliminate the need of swapping Items to the Offhand to repair them.

 ### Can I use this mod on Servers?
-You can, but Anticheats might flag you for moving items in your Inventory that's closed.
+You can, but Anti-Cheats might flag you for moving items in your Inventory that's closed.